thanita47/text2sql-qlora-finetuning/README.md

 - 6.5% are nested queries
 - Average query length: 110 characters

-**Round 2** switched to [b-mc2/sql-create-context](https://huggingface.co/datasets/b-mc2/sql-create-context) (b-mc2, 2023, CC BY-4.0) (5,000 train / 500 val), which pairs each question with its schema directly — the dataset itself was built from Spider and WikiSQL specifically to reduce this kind of schema hallucination, which matches what I ran into below.
-Reason for the switch is explained below.
+**Round 2** switched to [b-mc2/sql-create-context](https://huggingface.co/datasets/b-mc2/sql-create-context) (b-mc2, 2023, CC BY-4.0) — 5,000 train / 500 val.
+Each example here comes with its schema attached.
+The reason for switching is explained below.

-## What went wrong in Round 1 (and why)
+## What went wrong in Round 1

-Training on Spider gave a ROUGE-L of 64.93%, which looked reasonable.
-But exact-match accuracy was only **11.70% (121/1034)** — a big gap that was worth investigating rather than ignoring.
+Training on Spider gave a ROUGE-L of 64.93%.
+But exact-match accuracy was only **11.70% (121/1034)**.
+That gap seemed worth checking.

-Looking at the actual failures made the problem obvious:
+Looking at a few failed examples:

 ```
 Question: How many singers do we have?